 WizSoft has developed an algorithm for finding words or names that are phonetically similar, which is stronger than the Soundex algorithm.

 WizSoft has developed an algorithm for revealing one-to-one, one-to-many, and many-to-many matches that meet user-selected criteria.
 This algorithm is used for issuing bank reconciliations and account reconciliations.

-WizSoft holds thee registered patents in United States.
+WizSoft holds four registered patents in The United States.